-Vice Provost for Research Lawrence Carin oversees Duke's compliance with regulations on government-funded research as well as the Office of Research Support and the Office of Corporate Relations.
-The vice provost also shares responsibility for Duke's Office Of Licensing and Ventures, which handles intellectual property issues related to faculty research.
+Vice President for Research Lawrence Carin oversees Duke's compliance with regulations on government-funded research as well as the Office of Research Support and the Office of Corporate Relations.
+The vice president also shares responsibility for Duke's Office Of Licensing and Ventures, which handles intellectual property issues related to faculty research.

 Carin joined the Duke faculty in 1995 as an associate professor of electrical engineering.
 He subsequently became the William H. Younger Distinguished Professor and chair of the Department of Electrical Engineering.
 His early research was in the area of electromagnetics and sensing but over the last ten years he has moved to applied statistics and machine learning as well.